-The Long Creek Falls hike departs FR 58 (view maps and driving directions), following the Appalachian Trail northeast.
-Long Creek flows parallel to the AT on trail left, running clear and broad over a colorfully-graveled creek bed.
+The adventure departs from a trailhead on Forest Road 58 (view maps and driving directions), following the Appalachian Trail northeast.
+Long Creek flows parallel to the AT on the trail’s left, running clear and broad over a colorfully-graveled creek bed.
 The hike follows two iconic, long-distance hiking trails: the white rectangle-blazed Appalachian Trail has converged with the white diamond-blazed Benton MacKaye Trail – and both blazes mark the trail to the waterfall.

-The hike climbs elevation, rising above the banks of Long Creek.
-Side trails depart on the trail’s left, leading to several smaller, rushing waterfalls on Long Creek.
+The hike climbs elevation, rising above the creek’s banks.
+Side trails depart on the trail’s left, leading to several tumbling waterfalls on Long Creek.

-Long Creek Falls is our favorite spot in Georgia: the waterfall’s tranquility is simply beautiful.
+The waterfall is one of our all-time favorite spots in Georgia: the waterfall’s tranquility is simply beautiful.

-The hike departs Long Creek Falls, retracing the blue-blazed side trail and the Appalachian Trail to the FR 58 trailhead and completing the adventure at just under 2 miles.
-Departing opposite the Long Creek trailhead on FR 58 is one of our favorite Georgia hikes: the 8.6-mile out-and-back hike from Three Forks to Springer Mountain on the Appalachian Trail.
+Departing the waterfall, the hike retraces the blue-blazed side trail and the Appalachian Trail to the FR 58 trailhead and completing the adventure at just under 2 miles.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.